Universiti Malaya via UM Sustainability and Development Centre (UMSDC) is proud to be a member of the following sustainability networks:

 Regional Centre of Expertise on Education for Sustainable Development (RCE)

 In 2003, in response to the UN resolution on the United Nations Decade of Education for Sustainable Development (UNDESD), the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS) launched the ESD project, with funding support from the Ministry of the Environment, Japan.
-The ESD project designs and implements research and development activities through two flagship initiatives: a global multi-stakeholder global network of Regional Centres of Expertise on ESD (RCEs) and a network of higher education institutions called the Promotion of Sustainability in Postgraduate Education and Research Network (ProSPER.Net).
+The ESD project designs and implements research and development activities through two flagship initiatives: a global multi-stakeholder global network of Regional Centres of Expertise on ESD (RCEs) and a network of higher education institutions called the Promotion of Sustainability in Postgraduate Education and Research Network (

 Moving forward, UNESCO has presented the ESD for 2030 Roadmap with its five priority areas of action: advancing policy, transforming learning environments, building capacities of educators, empowering and mobilizing youth, and accelerating local-level actions.
 At all levels of society, RCEs play a crucial role in implementing these goals using their local knowledge and global network.